Or how the power of story is why the West doesn’t understand Russia

 On the face of it, Ukraine was beginning to join the EU, which meant Ukraine was becoming more Western-aligned.
 Putin said publicly that it had to do with the rise of fascism in Ukraine and that the nazis needed to be stopped before they took more power in the Ukrainian government.
 Then there was the question of NATO membership and having a NATO nation on the border of Russia.
 There are already countries (the Baltics and Turkey) on Russia’s borders as part of NATO.
 Putin had also been funding Russian separatists in the Donbas in Ukraine, which triggered a low-level civil war that had been going on for years before the invasion last year.

-I believe that Putin wanted to begin the great comeback of classic Russia.
+I believe that Putin wanted to begin the remarkable comeback of classic Russia.
 An assertive and powerful Russia that could thumb its nose at the West, especially the United States.
-Putin wasn’t stupid enough to take on the United Stated unilaterally but instead decided that seizing Ukraine (after having already seized Crimea) would do just the trick.
+Putin wasn’t stupid enough to take on the United States unilaterally but instead decided that seizing Ukraine (after having already seized Crimea) would do just the trick.
 The only trouble is that his corruption left the Russian military in disrepair.
-They weren’t ready for the operation after years of fighting Syria with and without uniforms.
+After years of fighting Syria with and without uniforms, they weren’t ready for the operation.
 I’m sure his success in the Middle East buoyed the idea that he could drive into Ukraine with open arms and be welcome as a hero.
 It is an epic idea.
 It’s worthy of the written word, but a great plot for a book does not mean a war win.

 What Does it Mean for the US?